espocrm/documentation/administration/installation.md

 * PHP 7.1 or later,
 * MySQL 5.5.3 or later, or MariaDB.

-See [Server Configuration](server-configuration.md) article for more information.
+See [server configuration](server-configuration.md) article for more information.

 ### 1. Download the EspoCRM installation package